BetzDrive/bldc-controller/README.md

 Use this script to spin a motor with a given current command.
 A substantial starting point is 0.5 and increase above this with proper supervision!
 A negative command will reverse the direction.

 `current_command.py <serial_port> <board_id> <command>`

-## Upload Bootloader
-Use this with caution.
-If this fails and a power cycle or reboot occurs, the board will have to be programmed directly.
-In the case of a failed upload, try again immediately.
-To be safe, first upload and test on an easy-to-remove link such as the gripper or base which are not as difficult to access in case of a failure.

-`upload_bootloader.py <serial_port> <board_id> <path_to_file>`